Mig-uel/postgres/section-3/README.md

 What type of resources exist in your app?
 Create a separate table for each resource.
 For example, if you have a blog, you might have tables for `posts`, `comments`, and `tags`.

 Features that seem to indicate a relationship or ownership between two types of resources need to be reflected in our table design.
 For example, a `posts` table might have a `user_id` column to indicate which user created the post.

+## One-to-Many and Many-to-One Relationships

+One-to-many relationships are the most common type of relationship in a relational database.
+In a one-to-many relationship, one record in a table can be associated with multiple records in another table.
+For example, a user can have multiple posts, but each post can only have one user.
+(A user has many posts, but a post belongs to one user.)

+Many-to-one relationships are the inverse of one-to-many relationships.
+In a many-to-one relationship, multiple records in a table can be associated with a single record in another table.
+For example, multiple posts can be associated with a single user.
+(A post belongs to one user, but a user has many posts.)

+To establish a one-to-many or many-to-one relationship between two tables, you can use a foreign key.
+The foreign key is a field in one table that refers to the primary key in another table.

+**One-to-Many Examples:**

+- A boat has many crew members, but each crew member can only be on one boat.
+- A school has many students, but each student can only attend one school.
+- A company has many employees, but each employee can only work for one company.

+**Many-to-One Examples:**

+- Many crew members can be on one boat, but each crew member can only be on one boat.
+- Many students can attend one school, but each student can only attend one school.
+- Many employees can work for one company, but each employee can only work for one company.